 Class 1: Existing Facilities.
 Activities involving the operation, repair, maintenance, permitting, leasing, licensing, minor alteration of-or legislative activities to regulate-existing public or private structures, facilities, mechanical equipment or other property, or topographical features, provided the activity involves negligible or no expansion of existing or former use.
-The types of "existing facilities" itemized in State CEQA Guidelines section 15301 are not intended to be all-inclusive of the types of projects which might fall within Class 1.
+The types of "existing facilities" itemized in State CEQA Guidelines section 15301 are not intended to be all-inclusive of the types of projects which might fall within the Class 1 categorical exemption.
 The key consideration is whether the project involves negligible or no expansion of use.
 (State CEQA Guidelines, § 15301.)